IRNAS/smartparks-rhino-tracker-firmware/README.md

 `gps_accel_z_threshold` is the value set as accelerometer z value above which gps can trigger, meaning the tracker is pointing to the sky.
 Negative hangles are handled as well such that the more negative number then the threshold, then trigger occurs.

+## GPS logging
+5kB of EEPROM is available for GPS logging.
+At 10B per position, this means we can store last 500 positions.
+Upon request, these positions are sent via LoRaWAN.

+### GPS data storage format
+ * `lat` - 3 bytes lattitude
+ * `lon` - 3 bytes longtitude
+ * `time` - 3 bytes of time - for fixes we are mostly interested in 60s precision.
+Timestamp is in format (linux epoch time in seconds - 1600000000 (starting date Sept 13th 2020))/60.
+This gives us 30 years of runtime.
+ * `fix_info` - 1 byte
+   * 1 bit - motion triggered flag
+   * 3 bit - epe/12 (0-100 typical, value ranges 0-7), any value higher maps to higest value
+   * 4 bit - ttf/5 (0-200s typical, value ranges to 0-15), any value higher maps to higest value

 ## RF tuning DTC
 Trackers include a DTC tuning component, which can be used to tune the antenna accordingly.